DFE-Digital/architecture/standards/common-definitions.md

 Important things to know about a service:
 - They come and go
 - They have a life cycle
-- Digital is just one aspect of the service
+- 'Digital' is just one aspect of the service
 - Services are continuously improved
 - Services deliver policy outcomes